 Brooke has lived in Toronto, Guelph, Cortes Island, Victoria and Vancouver – residing in the Grandview-Woodlands neighbourhood since 2004.
 Other than the mountains and ocean, her favourite feature about this city is the diversity of people and cultures coming together on Coast Salish land to find home and sense of place with each other.
 Brooke has a certificate in Permaculture Design from Linnaea Farm and a Diploma in Sign Language Interpreting from Douglas College.
 She enjoys hearing people’s stories, dancing, swimming and puttering in her garden.
 A lifelong learner with a curious mind, Brooke believes communities really do have the power to nurture change for the greater good, if we all can all just slow down and start listening to each other.

-Francis is a “Made-in-Singapore” human who moved to Vancouver in 2001.
-He joined the Building Caring Communities team in November 2013 as a Community Connector.
-Francis is a visual and performance artist and facilitator who is passionate about social justice and community building.
-He devotes much of his time engaging in multiple projects surrounding community art, environmental justice, place-making, community development, First Nations issues, gender equity, social inclusion and the new economy.
-Francis believes in kindness and compassion.
-He started writing a kindness blog in 2008, raising awareness about the importance of living a compassionate life.
-Some of Francis’ interests include parkour, eclectic folk music and cat cuddling.
+Fran is a “Made-in-Singapore” humyn who moved to Vancouver in 2001.
+They joined the Building Caring Communities team in November 2013 as a Community Connector.
+Fran is a visual and performance artist and facilitator who is passionate about social justice and community building.
+They devotes much of their time engaging in multiple projects surrounding community art, environmental justice, place-making, community development, indigenous solidarity, gender issues, social connections and social justice.
+They believes in kindness and compassion.
+In 2008, Fran started a blog about kindness dedicating their energy to raising aware about the importance of living a compassionate life.
+Some of Fran’s other interests include cat cuddling, tree hugging, water-loving, drumming, crocheting and travelling.

 Katherine is native to Alberta, and made the great migration out west in 2005 when she moved to Victoria to pursue a BA of Anthropology and Environmental Studies at the University of Victoria.
 Island life was blissful and serene, but she was excited to relocate to the big city – that is, Vancouver – in the fall of 2013 with Thomas, her partner in crime.
 She joined the Building Caring Communities team in November 2013, and has grown to adore Vancouver and its myriad of eclectic communities.
 She keeps busy with many things – cooking, crafting, dancing, exploring Vancouver’s streets, singing, board-gaming and just generally being a ‘chatty Kathie’.
 Katherine is a big advocate for the environment, community inclusion and holistic healing modalities.
 Friends call her passionate, goofy and big-hearted.
 She believes there is no better job in the world than that of being a Community Connector.
 She loves meeting new people and lives by the mantra that welcoming, inclusive individuals and communities are abundant, and that every individual we meet has a gift to be shared.
 She has been busy as of late putting these principles into action in her own community.
 She can’t wait to meet you!